 Subsequent to this brief encounter, John was encouraged to pursue the possibility of forming the first Lions Club west of the Victorian border.
 Enlisting the assistance of Lions International Secretary Jim McLardie, and with the blessing of Premier, Sir Thomas Playford, Lord Mayor, Jack Glover, and International Director, Bill Berge-Phillips, a meeting of possible members was convened on April 26th, 1961, at Adelaide’s Richmond Hotel.

 The Club’s Charter Presentation Dinner was held at the Myer Apollo Restaurant on September 30th, 1961, with 236 in attendance, including 130 Lions and their Ladies from 19 Eastern State’s Lions Clubs.
-The Charter was presented to Charter President, Bevan Rutt, OBE, by MD201C District Governor Dr Howard Waters.
-Bevan was also to become the first District Governor of MD201C.
+The Charter was presented to Charter President, Bevan Rutt OBE by 201C District Governor Dr Howard Waters.
+Bevan was also to become the first District Governor of 201J.
 A table flag set was presented to the Club by our sponsor, the Lions Club of Melbourne.
-Of the 43 Charter Members, only one remains an active member at this time.

 A prime responsibility as the first Club in S.A. was to form new Clubs, and within the space of three days, in April, 1962, four new Clubs were formed, including Marion, Burnside, Edwardstown and Adelaide Light.
 The following year we became the mother Club of the City of Perth and Mount Gambier.
 Tea Tree Gully, Renmark and Loxton followed in 1964, plus Stirling Districts in 1966 and Kangaroo Island in 1969.
 Between 1976 and 2000 we formed a further four Clubs, including the City of Adelaide Lioness Club, the first Lioness Club in Australia.
 Sadly, each of these latter Clubs have returned their Charter, but during their existence provided various worthwhile support to their communities.

-With a current membership numbering 32, the Club is very fortunate to include two Honorary Members: H.E.
-The Governor of S.A., Rear Admiral Kevin Scarce AC CSC RANR and SAPOL Commissioner, Gary Burns.
-However, facing the difficulty of attracting new and possibly younger members in order to maintain its level of community service, the Club recently took the momentous step of welcoming willing members of the female gender – the first being Lion Petrea Stacey, who is now being joined by other service-minded women.
+However, facing the difficulty of attracting new and possibly younger members in order to maintain its level of community service in 2012/13, the Club took the momentous step of welcoming willing members of the female gender in March 2013 – the first being Lion Petrea Stacey, who has since been joined by other service-minded women.

-From this historic decision, it is hoped that the Lions Club of the City of Adelaide will not only maintain, but actually increase, its proud tradition of service to the community and to Lions International projects – “We Serve”.
+From this historic decision, the Lions Club of the City of Adelaide has not only maintained, but actually increased its members enabling the continuance of the club’s proud tradition of service to the community and to Lions International projects – “We Serve”.